+- Definition

+- Sum of Teacher FTE with an active provisional license or approved emergency approval within the Educator Licensure Information System (ELIS)

+- Provisional License

+- Educator has at least one of the following certificates with an issued status AND no PEL with an issued status.

+- Included Certificates with issued status:

+- Alternative Provisional Educator Endorsement (APE)

+- Provisional In-State Educator (PIDU)

+- Visiting International Teacher (VIT)

+- Transitional Bilingual Educator (TBE)

+- Emergency Approval

+- Includes the following: Educator has at least one of the following as Issued

+- Short Term Emergency (STE)

+- Short Term Approval (STA)

-- Definition - Percent of Teacher FTE with an active provisional license or approved emergency approval within the Educator Licensure Information System (ELIS) - Provisional License - Includes the following where the License Credential Status is either Issued (I), Hold License (HL), or Hold Unpaid Taxes (HT): - Alternative Provisional Educator Endorsement (APE) - Alternative Provisional Superintendent Endorsement (APA) - Provisional Career and Technical Educator Endorsement (CTEP) - Part Time Provisional Career and Technical Educator Endorsement (PCTE) - Provisional In-State Educator (PIDU) - Emergency Approval - Includes the following: - Short Term Emergency (STE) - Short Term Approval (STA) - Formula - ((Teacher FTE with an active Emergency or approved Provisional License) ÷ (Teacher FTE)) × 100 - At the State level: This metric should be disaggregated by High Poverty and Low Poverty schools.
+- Excluding STA's that have a PARA License Endorsement

+- Formula - Σ (Teacher FTE with an active Emergency or approved Provisional License) - At State and District: This metric should be disaggregated by High Poverty and Low Poverty schools.